AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-configure.md

    Consent reporting and filtering is applied at the connection level.
 All data views under a configured connection inherit the same behavior.

-1. (Optional) Choose whether to enable reporting for the consent data. <!--explanation of why you would or wouldn't want to -->
+1. (Optional) Choose whether to enable reporting for the consent data.

+   For information about when to enable reporting and filtering, see [Consent reporting vs. filtering](/help/connections/consent-reporting-filtering/consent-overview.md#consent-reporting-vs-filtering).

    To enable and configure reporting: